 Recognize cycles and collapse all the nodes along each cycle’s path into a single EquivalenceClass node.
 The resulting graph is a transitive graph (with no transitivity violations).

+Confidence Calculator module: class ConfidenceCalculatorCategoricalFrequencyDistribution [Kathrin] (eu.excitementproject.tl.composition.confidencecalculator)

+This implementation of the ConfidenceCalculator module provides a TFIDF-based computation of confidence scores per category for each node in the collapsed graph.

+[…]

+Node Matcher modules [Kathrin]

-Node Matcher module: class NodeMatcherLongestOnly (eu.excitementproject.tl.composition.nodematcher)
+class NodeMatcherLongestOnly (eu.excitementproject.tl.composition.nodematcher)

 This implementation of the NodeMatcher module compares an input fragment graph to an input entailment graph and tries to find the longest match: It starts with the complete statement, on which the fragment graph was built (i.e., the statement containing all modifiers), and tries to find a matching node in the entailment graph.
 If a match is found, it returns this matching node; otherwise it tries to match the strings on the next level of the fragment graph, i.e. the statements in which one modifier is missing.
 Again, if a match is found, the node(s) are returned, otherwise the process continues until the base statement (in which all modifiers are removed) is reached.